Here are some Google Search Tips to Save You Tons of Time!

 Just type: (keyword) -(keyword)

-To exclude certain keywords from your search, just type them with a minus sign in front of the word.
-For example if you wanted to find only movies about dogs but not cats or antiques then typing: “dog -oz” would do it!
+To leave out certain keywords from your search, type a minus sign before the word you want to exclude.
+For example, if you want movies about dogs but not about cats or antiques, type: “dog -oz”.

 Looking for More Ways to Boost Productivity & Save Time?

-IT consultants aren’t just for large projects, Ayvant IT Services can also help you boost productivity in your everyday workflow to make your life easier.
-Contact us today for a free consultation!
+IT consultants do more than just manage big projects.
+Ayvant IT Services can help you improve your daily workflow and make your work easier.
+Contact us today for a free consultation.